Can I access the Dropbox account of someone who has passed away?

 To do that, please send the following information to us by mail:

-- The full name of the deceased person and the email address associated with his or her Dropbox account
+- The full name of the deceased person and the email address associated with their Dropbox account

 - Your name, mailing address, email address, and relationship to the deceased person